Mr Charles Nduka

 He undertook further specialist training in France, Brazil and London where he learned modern aesthetic surgery and advanced techniques for facial reanimation following facial paralysis.

 Mr Nduka became a Consultant Plastic Surgeon in October 2005 and in April 2006 was appointed as Consultant at QVH.
 Mr Nduka is a fully accredited specialist in plastic surgery and he is full member of the British Association of Aesthetic Plastic Surgeons (BAAPS).
 Mr Nduka is also Honorary Senior Lecturer at Imperial College, London where he researches techniques to improve outcomes in plastic surgery of the face and breasts.

-Mr Nduka has recently developed the facial palsy service at QVH.
-He maintains an active research interest, particularly in scars, and facial shape analysis, with many papers published over the last few years.
-He is particularly interested in the psychological impact of surgery and supervises a full time post-doctoral researcher.
+Mr Nduka established the facial palsy service at QVH in 2007 which is a multidisciplinary team comprising specialist facial therapy, psychology and surgery.
+He maintains an active research interest, particularly in aesthetics, facial aging and facial expression analysis, with many papers published.
+He is particularly interested in the psychological impact of appearance and surgery.